Open up a world of possibilities for your Fujifilm X Series camera – without breaking the bank

 On an APS-C sensor as found in Fujifilm’s X mirrorless cameras, a 35mm lens will deliver an angle of view roughly equivalent to that of a human eye, making a 35mm prime a great choice for street and travel photography where you may want to take a naturalistic approach.

-Fujifilm’s own 35mm f/2 prime is perfect for this, especially as its weatherproof all-metal build means it’ll hold up well even if it starts tipping down with rain.
+Fujifilm’s own 35mm f/2 prime is a perfect step up from the XC version, especially as its weatherproof all-metal build means it’ll hold up well even if it starts tipping down with rain.
 Add to that a sophisticated internal construction of nine elements in six groups, an internal focusing system that can acquire focus in as little as 0.08 seconds, and a compact form factor that means the lens is easily slung in a bag or pocket.

 Another sharp, wide prime that’s perfect for travel, the Fujifilm 23mm f2 R WR XF Lens’s nine diaphragm blades allow it to produce pleasing out-of-focus areas when shooting with a shallow depth of field.
 It’s also got Super EBC (Super Electron Beam Coating), which significantly reduces flare and ghosting to deliver superior performance.

 Elsewhere on the lens you’ve got another durable metal build that’s cold-resistant down to -10°C, as well as a minimum focusing distance of 0.22m, which makes it handy for close-up work as well as shooting on the street.
 All this with Fujifilm’s 2-year extended warranty makes the 23mm a superb addition to your kit bag.

 5. Fujifilm 50mm f2 R WR XF Lens - Black